swachian/swachian-hubot/README.md

 I have selected serveral hubot-scripts from the enormous amount of them.
 Feel free to clone the version if you take interest in hubot.
 Or to do better, click the [root_hubot](https://github.com/github/hubot)

-## how to run
+## How to run
 The dependancies are put in the json file.
-However, it seems to use pretty mach npms, parts of them need to compile native libraries.
+However, it seems to use pretty much npms, parts of them need to be compiled with native libraries.
 In ubuntu, run the commands at first:

 ```shell
 sudo apt-get install libexpat1 libexpat1-dev